SITE MENU

 DALIBURGH (3 miles from Lochboisdale)

-Medical centre, Co-op supermarket, post office, pub/restaurant & hotel, fish & chips, petrol pumps.
-Various events take place throughout the year at the 2 community halls.
+Medical centre, supermarket, post office, pub/restaurant & hotel, fish & chips, petrol pumps.
+Various events take place throughout the year at the community halls.

 LOCHBOISDALE

-Terminal for the vehicle ferry from Oban and Barra, this is only a small village with post office, garage, grocers, public toilets, tourist information office, Royal Bank of Scotland, telephone kiosk.
+Terminal for the CalMac vehicle ferries from Oban and Mallaig, this is a small village with post office, garage, grocers, public toilets, telephone booth.
 It is the 'capital' of South Uist.
 Cycle hire available.

 Lochboisdale photo